asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

----
+!!! tip **   ****Defaults**:

-**Tip:**   ****Defaults**:** For many config options, it's very helpful to understand their default behavior.
+    For many config options, it's very helpful to understand their default behavior.
 For example, for the endpoint section "transport=" option, if no value is assigned then Asterisk will \*DEFAULT\* to the first configured transport in pjsip.conf which is valid for the URI we are trying to contact.

----
+[//]: # (end-tip)

 Section Names